Fee Glossary

 How to claim your off-chain balance?

-To claim your app fees, initiate a bridge transaction from chainId=0 to any other chain.
+To claim your app fees, use the app fees claim API.
 If using the API, the response will guide you through signing and submitting a message to the /execute/permit endpoint to verify ownership of your claim address.
 The SDK automates this process for you.

 curl --request POST \